somnesh/Learning-Python/Introducing Python Object Types.md

 ## Strings

 Strings are used to record both textual information (your name, for instance) as well as arbitrary collections of bytes (such as an image file’s contents).
-They are our first example of what in Python we call a sequence—a positionally ordered collection of other objects.
+They are our first example of what in Python we call a sequence — a positionally ordered collection of other objects.
 Sequences maintain a left-to-right order among the items they contain: their items are stored and fetched by their relative positions.
 Strictly speaking, strings are sequences of one-character strings; other, more general sequence types include lists and tuples, covered later.

 ### Sequence Operations